 During this spell of warm weather we have been having, for static caravan owners in North Wales taking their holidays, sometimes the heat can become rather uncomfortable due to the smaller interior living environment.
-There are, however, several hints you can do to keep your Static caravan cool.
+There are, however, several hints you can do to keep your static caravan cool.

 Keep windows open

-Hot air rises so try to keep the skylight if you have one, open or at least when you are in the caravan open the windows of all rooms.
+Hot air rises so try to keep the skylight open, if you have one.
+Keeping the windows open in all rooms of the caravan will also help with getting a cross breeze throughout.
 If you have French doors keep those open to get a free flow of cooler air.
-If you have blinds fitted, close them and keep some of the caravan rooms in darkness, this aids to keep out the heat of the sun.
+If you have blinds fitted, close them and keep some of the caravan rooms in darkness as this aids to keep out the heat of the sun.

 Getting rid of your duvet and replacing with cool cotton sheets will help you to have a better night’s sleep.
 Some people advise putting your sheets into a plastic bag into the fridge for a few hours before going to bed for an even cooler sleeping experience, and to lower your body temperature.
+Using a fan at night will also help keep you cool if needed.

 In the UK, not all static caravans are fitted with an air conditioning unit.
 However, due to the extreme changes in the English weather system, there are times when an AC unit would be a godsend.
 There are portable units you can buy which use cold water or ice as a coolant and are relatively inexpensive to buy.
 Maybe consider one as an investment for your summer use over several years.
 A free-standing electric fan, typically an oscillating type, will move cooler air around the caravan, creating a much more comfortable environment.
 These can be purchased as either pedestal floor standing types or desk fans to place onto tables and kitchen units.